atomist/sdm-pack-aspect/docs/developer.md

 -  Language usage
 -  SQL statements and database usage

 Fingerprints are persisted and are the basis for querying and visualization.
-Tags and scores are not persisted, but are purely projections to support querying.
-This distinction is important to consider when choosing between fingerpinting and tagging for something that could be implemented with either.

 ## Aspects